 entity ID and

-check ID to identify the format of the metric that you
+check ID to identify the format of the metric that you want to see.

 You can locate the entity ID and check ID in the Cloud Control Panel on the Rackspace Intelligence Monitoring Details and Check Details pages.